Corporate Income Tax Software Market Opportunity Analysis

 Multi-Year Single Database Corporate Tax Software as a Basis for Content Integration

 There are six key processes that are supported by corporate tax software - data collection, tax planning, tax provision, tax compliance reporting, audit support, and tax task management.
-Currently, each of these tax processes are supported by separate software.
+Currently, each of these tax processes is supported by separate software.
 In some cases, they are strung together by a vendor after their acquisitions and integrated at the user interface level.
-In addition, vendors will release a new version of their software each year, and the data from each year’s version is stored in a separate database, even in the case of single vendor provided software solutions.
+In addition, vendors will release a new version of their software each year, and the data from each year’s version is stored in a separate database, even in the case of single vendor-provided software solutions.
 This fragmentation not only prevents the corporate tax departments from providing transformative services but also creates inefficiencies and unjustifiable business risks.

 Tax data collection is the key infrastructure that supports two other main tax processes - tax provision and tax compliance reporting.
 Many companies implemented “file” level data collection solutions.
-Although the implementation framework varies at the enterprise level (i.e. as SharePoint or Lotus Notes, or using email with data file attachments coupled with file storage in network drives), the result is the same – a centralized file depository.
+Although the implementation framework varies at the enterprise level (i.e. as SharePoint or Lotus Notes, or using an email with data file attachments coupled with file storage in network drives), the result is the same – a centralized file depository.
 Under this approach to file level data collection, there is very little integration between the data collected and its beneficiary processes.
 This lack of integration between the data and processes makes it difficult to connect the relationship between the data collected and how it is used.
 Such a gap makes it impossible to provide data-level transformation for business information.

 Most tax compliance software is developed based on year specific tax laws and is provided to clients on an annual license with each year’s application stored in separate databases.
 This is because corporate income tax laws change every year.
 In particular, most tax software was built to produce tax forms and a large portion of tax forms change each year.
 Tax provision software followed the same model as tax compliance software and is offered on an annual licensing agreement with each year’s application stored in separate databases.
 This is because of the inherent similarity between tax compliance calculations and tax provision calculations.
 This annual development with each year’s application and corresponding database for each year makes it impossible to systematically accumulate tax related business information and transform them into business intelligence.